- Mortgage Calcs

 The best source for a refinanced loan may be your current lender.
 Your lender has all your financial records and information already on file and may be able to provide you with several loan options.
 Your current lender may be willing to offer additional incentives to keep your mortgage with their financial institution.
 Working with your current lender may result in a faster smoother loan process with terms and conditions pleasing to your monthly budget.

 Investigating other mortgage companies and banks is always a positive action because these companies may offer incentives your current lender does not have available.
 Research into customer satisfaction with outside mortgage companies will help you understand their reputation for customer response and loan issues.
 Perhaps once the loan is secured, issues may never occur, but the knowledge of your lender’s customer service practices will prevent additional stress should an issue occur.
+With the above warning in place, it should be noted many loan originators quickly sell loans off into the secondary market and a separate company can then operate as the loan servicer for investors in mortgage-backed securities.

 When refinancing home loans, researching your needs and loan options is an important activity.
 Check the cost of the loan and the break-even point while considering your long term plans to remain in that residence.
 Low interest or zero interest loans can be a good investment, but many of these loans require at some point a balloon payment that must be understood to avoid foreclosure, because of an inability to make this payment.
 A loan amortization schedule that lists payments will allow you to make an informed financial decision and expose any hidden loan costs.
 Be sure to review all your documents before signing and compare your good faith estimate to the costs quoted in the loan papers.
 You have rights and obligations that will offer legal protection.
 Ask questions when you do not understand terms and conditions of the loan.
 Refinancing your current home loan is an excellent financial decision, but requires homework to ensure you make the best-informed decision.